-It shall be the right of any officer, at reasonable times, to inspect and make a copy of his or her personnel records or internal file.
+It shall be the right of any bargaining unit member, at reasonable times, to inspect and make a copy of his or her personnel records or internal file.
 The Chief Human Resources Officer and Department personnel shall keep personnel matters confidential within the terms of this Article and applicable statutes.